dddrrreee/cs140e-22win/labs/13-vm-ops/MEMORY-ORDER-cheatsheet.md

   - DMB: *does not* ensure visible to all other observers (e.g., page table walk done by hardware)

-        `A; DSB; B` --- A will be visible to B if B is an explicit load or store.
+      - `A; DSB; B` --- A will be visible to B if B is an explicit load or store.

-    We basically never use it today :)
+    Because it doesn't guarantee completion we do not use DMB today :)

   + DSB: *does* ensure completion of all maintance ops / modifications so they will be done and visible after the instruction to all observers.

-        `A; DSB; B` --- A completed before B for all values of A and B.
+      - `A; DSB; B` --- A completed before B for all values of A and B.

   + Prefetch flush or return from exception: causes all branch predict operations before to be visible to instructions after. (note how the wording differs from DMB above, which just says "cache maintance operations")

-        `A; PrefetchFlush; B`: the effects of any branch predictor maintance op in A will be visible to B.
+      - `A; PrefetchFlush; B`: the effects of any branch predictor maintance op in A will be visible to B.

   - exception causes all BP ops prior to the instruction that caused